 To introduce kids to the idea of mise en place, Jessi recommends silicone pinch bowls.
 "These are great for using all the senses," Jessi says.
 "They’re easy to grip, hold, and squish; they’re colorful, microwavable, machine washable, and stackable for easy storage.”
 You can put all sorts of ingredients into these pinch bowls, so kids can touch, smell, (and hopefully cook with!) them.
 You may sense a theme here—and that theme is colorful and easy-to-clean.

-Jessi also loves these mini rolling pins from Zoie and Chloe.
-They’ll help children develop motor skills and are useful for all sorts of recipes, like pizza, pie dough, cookies, and fondant.
+Jessi also loves these mini rolling pins.
+They’ll help children develop motor skills and are useful for all sorts of recipes—like pizza, pie dough, cookies, and fondant.

 When it comes time to form cookies, Jessi uses this cookie scoop by OXO.
 It comes in multiple sizes with an easy-to-grip handle that kids will love to use for scooping up all sorts of dough.

-Yet another Curious Chef fan is our very own Sasha Marx, who did a ton of testing on the best kids' tools while working at Cook's Illustrated.
+Yet another Curious Chef fan is our former senior editor Sasha Marx, who did a ton of testing on the best kids' tools while working at Cook's Illustrated.
 He recommends Curious Chef oven mitts, which are designed with little hands in mind (we can only currently find them in a set with an oven mitt and chef's hat).

 For Budding Cooks Ages 5+

 As for scissors, we’ve written extensively about why shears are so important in the kitchen, and they're just as important a tool for kids as they are for adults.
-Cara recommends you get these scissors by Yoobi for your little ones.
-"A kid-sized pair of scissors in the kitchen can help kids with so many tasks," she says, "like cutting up herbs, tender greens, string beans, and more.
-Bonus: for every Yoobi item purchased, they donate to a classroom in need."
+Cara recommends scissors for your little ones.
+"A kid-sized pair of scissors in the kitchen can help kids with so many tasks," she says, "like cutting up herbs, tender greens, string beans, and more. "

 For Kids 8+